enewcombe30/Project-2-pair-game-2021/README.md

 # [Project Overview](#project-overview)
 ### [About my project](#about-my-project)
 ___
-For this project I opted to build a pair game using HTML, CSS, Javascript and Bootstrap, whilst implementing minimal jQuery.
+For this project I opted to build a pair game using HTML, CSS, Javascript and Bootstrap with minimal jQuery.

 I decided to keep the general theme similar to my portfolio so that anyone viewing the portfolio would be navigated to seemlessly to my project.

 The project itself has been designed to present different combinations of card layouts and different difficulties to add longevity to the game.

-As

 ### [Taking on the challenge](#the-challenge)
 ___